-When making an investment, you should consider the regulatory aspects of the different matters that are applicable to the activity you plan to undertake.
+When investing, you should consider the regulatory aspects of the different matters that apply to the activity you plan to undertake.
 The current legal framework in Mexico imposes certain obligations and requirements that must be considered when scheduling activities and planning the implementation and good performance of any project.

 This chapter analyzes regulatory aspects in different areas -corporate, fiscal, labor, administrative, and environmental- that must be taken into account when establishing operations in Mexico.
 It also analyzes the most convenient legal means to comply with these regulations.

 In general, governments at all levels -federal, state, and municipal- have an interest in bringing new investments and productive projects to the country.
 The federal government has several laws and regulations to encourage foreign investment to contribute to the country's development.
 Although the general rule is that investment is open to foreign capital, there are some exceptions and restrictions that are detailed below.

 The Foreign Investment Law establishes that the following activities can only be carried out by the Mexican government:

 Extraction and exploration of oil and other hydrocarbons in which no concessions are granted.
 To guarantee the long-term development of the country, the State will carry out oil extraction and exploration activities through assignments to productive State companies or through contracts with them or with individuals.
 To comply with such assignments or contracts, productive state companies may contract with individuals.
 These investment schemes, derived from the energy reform, are based on the premise that at all times hydrocarbons in the subsoil are property of the nation.

 Planning and control of the national electrical system and the public service of transmission and distribution of electrical energy No concessions will be granted in these activities.
 The State may enter into contracts with individuals under the terms established by the applicable laws, which determine how they may participate in the other activities of the electric industry.

 Control, supervision, and surveillance of ports, airports, and heliports.